brennv/hello-elm-startapp/README.md

 ## Credit

-Elm, StartApp, the start-app example and large portions of this readme were created by [@evancz](https://github.com/evancz).
+Elm, StartApp, the start-app example and portions of this readme were created by [@evancz](https://github.com/evancz).